dan-visioni/dan-visioni.github.io/_pages/publications.md

 author_profile: true
 ---

-Here's a list of all the articles I've worked on as lead author.
+Here's a list of all the articles I've worked on as lead author (8).
-I have contributed to many more, so for a complete list, please check <u><a href="https://scholar.google.it/citations?user=5d0T8UAAAAAJ&hl=en">my Google Scholar profile</a>.</u>
+I have contributed to many more (24), so for a complete list, please check <u><a href="https://scholar.google.it/citations?user=5d0T8UAAAAAJ&hl=en">my Google Scholar profile</a>.</u>

 {% include base_path %}